-We can protect our environment and make life more afforable
+We can protect our environment, keep our communities safe, balance the County budget, and make life more afforDable

 Key Issues Kyle will address as your next member of county council: